JerrymiahPM/self-bot-embeds/README.md

 # Usage
 To use these embeds, download our embed class **(only 1 file)**.
 Then import it into your main class.
 ```
-from CustomEmbed import Embed as eb
+from selfbot-embeds import Embed as eb
 ```
 Next, create an embed object by using the following code
 ```